Leverege/amplify-docs/docs/architecture/core/index.md

 # Introduction

-This describes the various objects used in the Leverege IoT Stack.
-All of these can be accessed and manipulated using the API library and/or in Architect's UI.
+Below is a brief introduction to the different terminology you'll run into in the Project Setup section.

 ## Project

 Projects are the top-level organization layer in our stack.
 They hold most other objects and data related to your solution, such as blueprints, systems, message routes, and scripts.
-A project has have project-specific users (accounts), that are used to assign access to systems and devices.
+A project has project-specific users (accounts), that are used to assign access to systems and devices.

 ## Blueprint

-A Blueprint is used to define both IoT device data, and organizational data and relationships.
+A Blueprint is used to define IoT device data and organizational data.
 Blueprints can have an alias that is useful when accessing data via the Model Interface API.
 The alias defines a human readable unique name for the model.
 Each Blueprint has a set of attributes.
 Messages for a Device can be routed based on its Blueprint type, allowing different handling of different data types.

 ## Attribute